tnbar/awesome-tensorial-neural-networks/README.md

 - Toolboxes of TNNs

 This repository is consistent with our survey paper `Tensor Networks Meet Neural Networks: A Survey and Future Perspectives`.
 Please see https://arxiv.org/abs/2302.09019 for more details.
-And if you find this work helpful, you can cite this collection in the following form:
+And if you find this work helpful, we would appreciate it if you could cite this collection in the following form:

     @article{DBLP:journals/corr/abs-2302-09019,